lyndonishere/Refund-Api/project-plan/1-test-plan.md

     - AWS (RDS: PostgreSQL)
     - DBeaver
 - Mockito
-    - TBD
+    - Can create mock objects so we can run service tests without affecting our database
 - Javalin
-    - TBD
+    - Supports HTTP requests
 - Thundercat Client
-    - TBD
+    - Can set up API
 - Postman
-    - TBD
+    - Can set up API

 ## Sprint Backlog
 These are all the user stories we need to complete to create a minimum viable product (MVP):